TEJ-Fellowship/tej-bootcamp/README.md

   - setup config for prettier, eslint, and vite
   - install react, react-dom
 - [Convert pure react to dev environment running from vite create tool](https://youtu.be/QaJerBcNqew)
-  1. Use `Vite` tool to creat new React project
+  1. Use `Vite` tool to create new React project
   ```
   npm create vite@latest introdemo -- --template react
   ```